Assange faces 'denial of justice': lawyer

-Swedish prosecutors want to question the whistleblowing website's chief over allegations he raped one woman in Sweden and molested another, moves which Assange claims are politically motivated.
+Swedish prosecutors want to question the whistleblowing website's chief over allegations of sexual assault and rape made by two women in Sweden, moves which Assange claims are politically motivated.

-Assange's lawyers are also expected to argue that the extradition request is unacceptable because he has not been charged with any crime.
+Assange's lawyers were also expected to argue that the extradition request is unacceptable because he has not been charged with any crime.

 Having won worldwide notoriety for his website's release of thousands of secret US diplomatic cables, Assange insists his real fear is that Washington will try to persuade Sweden to pass him on to American authorities.